Xevion/v2.xevion.dev/projects.md

 layout: default
 title: Projects
 permalink: /projects/
+_preview_description: A list of the most developed projects I've made in recent time.
 ---

 Here you can find a list of my most developed projects I've made in recent time.